COMMUNITIES IN CONSERVATION

 Time and again, I am struck by the gulf between the perceptions of the far-away public (usually in sanitised, comfortable “first world” environments) and the reality for the people who live in Africa’s wild areas.

 I enjoy most types of wild areas and tend to celebrate each for its uniqueness rather than try to compare or find fault.
 But on the whole, I do tend towards areas that are less frequented and less manicured for everyday tourists.

 How does one describe such a place?
 Would that mean anything to you if I said that Liuwa ‘fed my soul’?
-Maybe it’s the vast open plains that span the curved horizon, or the lack of human impact, or the knowledge that for much of the year this vast floodplain is submerged in water and inaccessible.
+Maybe it’s the vast open plains that span the curved horizon, or the lack of human impact, or the knowledge that for much of the year, this vast floodplain is submerged in water and inaccessible.
 Whatever the reasons, Liuwa is for those who have graduated from the school of Big Five and infinity pools.